Indies

 Comic story was made for a comic story competition in Kemi (1987).

-Printed later in Finnish Ruuvari 1/88 (1988) , by Oulun ylioppilaskunnan sarjakuvaruuvi.
+Printed later in Finnish Ruuvari 1/88 (1988) (see above), by Oulun ylioppilaskunnan sarjakuvaruuvi.
 B&W.

 3. "Lappland".
 Scripts for strip comics.
 Ultimate B&W format; in Lappland there's always dark (black frames) and if you can catch daylight, it's filled with snow because in Lappland is always winter (white frames).
 Story: SidSid Keränen.
 Art: Jukka Murtosaari.
 B&W. Attented to Kemi Comics Competition in 1987.
 (12 strips.
-Script in Finnish.
-NEW!)
+Script in Finnish.)

 Comic story was made for a comic story competition in Kemi.
 Never printed.

 4. Work name: "Crime Scene.
 Case: 4945N/637E" April 4th to 8th, 2006.
 Story: SidSid Keränen.
-On a process.
+Abandoned.
 (6 pg comic story.)

 Other scripts (unpublished): "Pieni Pyylevä" ("Small Plumpy").
 July 7th, 1984.
 Unfinished.
-Based on short story "Pieni Pyylevä Vihreä Mies" ("Small Plumpy Green Man").
+Based on own short story "Pieni Pyylevä Vihreä Mies" ("Small Plumpy Green Man").

-Home made comics (unpublished): "Ärpäinen" ("Fly").
+Home made comics (unpublished, script/art by SidSid Keränen): "Ärpäinen" ("Fly").
 Dec.
 26th to 27th, 1980.
 Two strips.
 Main character a fly. | "Pako" ("Escape").
 March 12th to 13th, 1981.
 Three pages.
-Main character ant.
+Main character an ant.

 Lyrics